coreweave/kubernetes-cloud/virtual-server/examples/nodejs/Readme.md

 ## Virtual Server NodeJS Example

-An example implementation in NodeJS of a kubernetes client to interact with a Virtual Server resource on Coreweave Cloud.
+An example implementation in NodeJS of a kubernetes client to interact with a Virtual Server resource on CoreWeave Cloud.

 ### Implementation Breakdown